 Getting to Nanjing Road: Hop onto the Shanghai metro and venture to either Nanjing East Road Station or People’s Square Station which will put you on either end of Nanjing Road’s electric pedestrian stretch.

 Get spiritual at Jing’an Temple

-Unlike Beijing, Shanghai’s not exactly famous for its drawing in crowds to check out its cultural properties.
-And that’s all part of what makes visiting the beautiful Jing’an Temple, located just west of the city centre, all the more important when scoping what to do in Shanghai.
+Unlike Beijing, Shanghai is not exactly famous for its drawing in crowds to check out its cultural properties.
+And that’s all part of what makes visiting the beautiful Jing’an Temple, located just west of the centre, all the more important when scoping what to do in Shanghai.

 Getting to Jing’an Temple: Via the Shanghai Metro, zip over to Jing’an Temple Station (Lines 2 & 7).
 Take Exit 1 to get spit out directly on the temple grounds.